CiscoISE/terraform-provider-ciscoise/docs/data-sources/tacacs_command_sets.md

 subcategory: ""
 description: |-
   It performs read operation on TACACSCommandSets.
-  - This data source allows the client to get TACACS command sets by name.
-  - This data source allows the client to get TACACS command sets by ID.
-  - This data source allows the client to get all the TACACS command sets.
+  This data source allows the client to get TACACS command sets by name.This data source allows the client to get TACACS command sets by ID.This data source allows the client to get all the TACACS command sets.
 ---

 # ciscoise_tacacs_command_sets (Data Source)